- What to look for in the store:

 - The roots sometimes have a nasty brown rot inside.
 If it’s rotten bring it back to the store.

-- Process until finely ground, scraping down the sizes of the bowl as necessary.
+- Pulse the food processor until the horseradish is finely ground, scraping down the sizes of the bowl as necessary.
 Do this under an externally vented range hood or outdoors!
 The vapors are extremely potent!

 - Keep processing until it’s finely ground.